If you are looking for a good day trip that won’t take all day, then a trip to Casares won’t disappoint.

-On the way back we stopped at a local restaurant for a tasty late lunch.
-The Venta Victoria.
-A family run restaurant.
-We sat out on the terrace which was lovely and had some spectacular views.
-The food was delicious, fresh, and homemade.
-And very inexpensive.
-Ask them what their special of the day is and go for that.
+On the way back we stopped the Venta Victoria, a family-run restaurant for a tasty late lunch.
+We sat out on the terrace which was lovely and enjoyed the spectacular views.
+The food was delicious, fresh, and homemade, and very inexpensive.
+Ask them what their special of the day is and go for that..

 There are a number of other restaurants to try on the way down, we will write about them as we try them.

 Was the trip to Casares worth the day?
 Definitely, yes.
 Lovely to see one of the beautiful white villages and stupendous views and enjoy traditional Spanish food on the way home.